bhumika1240/cmpn202-operating-systems/week1.md

 ![disk usage output](images/week1/disk.png)

 **Explanation:**
-This screenshot shows disk space usage across mounted file systems, confirming adequate storage availability.The df -h command displays disk space usage across mounted file systems.
+This screenshot shows disk space usage across mounted file systems, confirming adequate storage availability.
+The df -h command displays disk space usage across mounted file systems.
 This confirms the size of the virtual disk, how much space is used, and how much remains available.
 This information is important for performance testing and ensuring sufficient storage capacity.

 ---